 A person who has experienced emotional trauma after a car accident may benefit from seeking help from a licensed therapist.
 A therapist can help identify a diagnosis, provide treatment and provide medical and billing records to demonstrate how you have been emotionally harmed.
 Seeking help for any problems you are experiencing as a result of an accident is important to document the issues when filing a claim.
 A therapist can be called to testify about the symptoms you have experienced to help support your claim for emotional damages.

 Many people also suffer from economic damages after a car accident.
 If a car accident has affected a person’s ability to work or if they have had to take time off to recover from injuries or receive treatment, they may be able to claim lost wages.
 If they are no longer able to perform the type of work they once did because of the accident, they may be able to recover estimated future lost earnings.
 An economic expert may be able to calculate the amount of future lost earnings based on the plaintiff’s education and experience and the extent of his or her injuries.

 Another type of non-physical damage is known as pain and suffering.
-The amount of damages as a result of pain and suffering are more difficult to calculate than easily quantifiable losses like medical bills and lost wages because pain and suffering is based on the plaintiff’s experience of physical or emotional pain.
+The number of damages as a result of pain and suffering are more difficult to calculate than easily quantifiable losses like medical bills and lost wages because pain and suffering is based on the plaintiff’s experience of physical or emotional pain.
 It is important to report any pain symptoms you have to your medical providers and describe their severity.